Francisco de Pina: Biography

 Francisco de Pina was born in Guarda, Portugal, in 1585 and entered the Jesuit order in 1605.
 In the years between 1611 and 1617 he studied at St. Paul's College, Macau, where he was exposed to the works of João Rodrigues Tçuzu.
-The latter was a Portuguese Jesuit who had pioneered transliteration of Japanese into Latin alphabet using phonetics of the Portuguese language.
-João Rodrigues Tçuzu arrived in Macau from Japan in 1614, 6 years after completing his most famous work about Japanese grammar, Arte da Lingoa de Iapam.
+The latter was a Portuguese Jesuit who had pioneered the transliteration of Japanese into the Latin alphabet using phonetics of the Portuguese language.
+João Rodrigues Tçuzu arrived in Macau from Japan in 1614, six years after completing his most famous treatise on Japanese grammar, Arte da Lingoa de Iapam.

 Francisco de Pina arrived in Đàng Trong (called Cochinchina by Europeans at the time) in 1617 in order to replace the Jesuit Diogo de Carvalho in the missionary work of evangelization developed together with the Italian Francesco Buzomi in modern Vietnam since 1615.
 At the time there were two Portuguese Jesuit residences in Đàng Trong: modern Hội An and Qui Nhơn.
 Pina took residence in Hội An, but his missionary work was spread between the two Jesuit missions.

 Francisco de Pina drowned at sea in modern Cửa Đại on 15 December 1625 while trying to rescue guests on a wrecked boat.
 His body was buried in an unknown location in Hội An.